mstcroix/bio/mindrift/cover-letter.md

 -------
                                                         Mexico.
 20224, June 27th

-Dear
+Dear Minddrift Team,

-attached you might find the requested Resume, including the cover letter.
+attached to this E-mail or Website you might find the requested [1] Resume and [2] cover letter.

 Best regards,